-The southeast corner of Famagusta is historically the Greek quarter of the walled city (which explains why it is now mostly abandoned as all Greek Cypriots feld the north when it was invaded by Turkey) and had many Greek Orthodox churches, of which St George’s was the largest.
+The southeast corner of Famagusta is historically the Greek quarter of the walled city (which explains why it is now mostly abandoned as all Greek Cypriots feld the north when it was invaded by Turkey).
+It holds many Greek Orthodox churches, of which St George’s is the largest.

 Built in the 13th century in the same style as St Nicholas Cathedral, St George’s of the Greeks would originally have been full of colourful frescos, some of which you can still see.
 The roof of the church collapsed due to the immense weight of the dome, which would not have been properly supported by the spindly decorative columns.

 The church was damaged even more during the Ottoman invasion of the 16th century, and you can still see holes in the outside from cannon fire.
-After the church was damaged beyond repair by earthquakes, the ruins were used by passing sailors as a shooting gallery.
+After the church was damaged beyond repair by earthquakes, passing solders used the ruins as a shooting gallery.